cgagner/moos-rs/moos-ivp-language-server/README.md

       - [ ] Add support to for inactive regions
       - [ ] Add support for parsing conditions
 * [ ] Add the ability to validate files from the command line
+* [ ] Includes that are not found should display an error or warning.
+* [ ] Includes that are found should recursively check for errors in the included files.
+Display an error if the include has an error.
+* [ ] Add/change includes to have definitions